Nikolaos Ventouras: The first years

-Art-History
+Art history

-It can be agreed that the starting point of his artistic career were the watercolour lessons he received from Angello Giallina, from 1931 to 1937.
+It's generally agreed that the starting point of Ventouras's artistic career were the watercolour lessons he received from Angello Giallina, from 1931 to 1937.

-He started printmaking, specifically engraving in wood, etching on copper and stone (a relatively new technique, invented by the German Alois Senefelder), as early as 1932, feeling reluctant in respect to his tutor.
+Ventouras started printmaking, specifically engraving in wood, etching on copper and stone (a relatively new technique, invented by the German Alois Senefelder), as early as 1932, feeling reluctant in respect to his tutor.
 But engraving won him over and he focused his interest in perfecting it.
 In his résumé he notes "self-taught excluding lithography which I was taught".
-He took some lithography (etching on stone) courses in 1937.
-Primarily the evolution of the engraving was personal and he evolved several variations of known techniques.
+He took some lithography courses in 1937.
+Primarily, the evolution of the engraving was personal and he evolved several variations of known techniques.

-His complete work consists of dry-point, vernis mou, aquarelle, oil, wood etching, copper etching, lithography, lithography on zinc, printing fabric, photogravure, monotypes and custom prints for Ex Libris, books, magazines, stamps, greeting cards etc.

-The study of chemistry and the study of bees helped him experiment with materials and corrosion times, which helped him achieve the exact level of detail he intended.
+Ventouras's complete work consists of dry-point, vernis mou, aquarelle, oil, wood etching, copper etching, lithography, lithography on zinc, printing fabric, photogravure, monotypes and custom prints for Ex Libris, books, magazines, stamps, greeting cards etc. The study of chemistry and the study of bees helped him experiment with materials and corrosion times, which helped him achieve the exact level of detail he intended.

 Due to his persistence and his evolution in the area of etching he is considered a pioneer of printmaking.